Exercise better for mental health than prescription drugs or therapy

 Yet a new study from the University of Cambridge undermines this philosophy with an intriguing new finding about 4-day work weeks: Not only do shorter work weeks make employees happier, but productivity does not drop one bit.

-Social scientists at the prestigious university analyzed data from 61 companies that reduced their work weeks from 5-day durations to 4-day durations, assessing how those […]
+Social scientists at the prestigious university analyzed data from 61 companies that reduced their work weeks from 5-day durations to 4-day durations, assessing how […]

 Read the Full Article